gkamita/B4x4/README.md

 <img src="demo/lcp_1.png" alt="lcp_1" width="600" height="450">

 This figure shows the reflection spectrum of the simulated cholesteric liquid crystal, with left circularly polarized light (LCP) illumination and detection.
-This simulationd assumes a left handed helix of the cholesteric structure, therefore a prominent peak is found in the reflectance of LCP.
+This simulation assumes a left handed helix of the cholesteric structure, therefore a prominent peak is found in the reflectance of LCP.
 To simulate right circularly polarized light,

 ```python